behnamasadi/data_structure_algorithm/src/matrices/README.md

 iterate over rows,
 1) If row index in first matrix is smaller, copy it to the output matrix, increase the value of iterator for first matrix.
 2) If row index in first matrix is bigger, copy the value from the second matrix to the output matrix, increase the value of the iterator of the first matrix.
-3) If the row numbers are matching, check the clomun numbers and follow the same policy but for columns from `step 1` and `step 2`.
+3) If the row numbers are matching, check the communal numbers and follow the same policy but for columns from `step 1` and `step 2`.
 If the column number are also matching add them and put the in the output matrix.

 #### 2) Compressed sparse rows